 - shorter development cycles and agile methodologies to implement this

-- more focus on Enterprise Architecture and Business Architecture to faster understand the impact of changes and on changes – making architecture a living discipline
+- more focus on digital design and business architecture to faster understand the impact of changes – making architecture a living discipline

 - more digital planning, as to message differently and more swiftly what is new course of action.